trackpac-ltd/docs.trackpac.io/docs/api-guides/location-engine.md

 **_Note:_** any hotspots with blank locations will be filtered.

-a typical payload looks like:
+A typical payload looks like:

 ```
 {